nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   - 3a1.
 Survin shows an error message.

     Use case resumes at step 2.

+**Use case: view surveyees**

+Preconditions: User can recall the part of a survey name

+**MSS**

+1. User would like to search for a specific demographic for a survey

+2. User views such surveyees in the desired demographic with `view`

+3. Survin displays all surveyees that matches the search and shows whether the survey has been completed

+**Extensions**

+- 2a.
+The survey name is not found.
+  - 2a1.
+Survin returns an empty list.
+  - 2a2.
+The user tries again with another survey keyword.

+  Steps 2a1-2a2 are repeated until some keywords are matched

+  Use case resumes from step 3.

 **Use case: Append surveys/tags to a surveyee**